 And a lot more of them.
-I am still doing some little work on some of them from time to time.
+I am still doing some little work on some of them occasionally.
 I am sure that if I were to retire, I would continue working on some of them.
 And I would probably start some new projects as well since I would have more time.

-Of course, programming is not the only job you can continue after you are retired if it is your passion.
+Of course, programming is not the only job you can continue after retirement if it is your passion.
 But there are some jobs where you cannot continue after retirement.
 For instance, have you ever seen a surgeon operates in his garage?
 I hope not!

 7. The technical capabilities for a blog

-Of course, we are much more aware of early retirees that have a blog.
-We have almost no knowledge of early retirees that are not on the internet.
+Of course, we are much more aware of early retirees with a blog.
+We have almost no knowledge of early retirees that are not on the Internet.
 But I am sure they are many of them as well.

-Here, software programmers have some advantage, at least from the tech side of things.
+Here, software programmers have some advantages, at least from the tech side.
 I do not say that software developers are the best bloggers.
 But they have a technical advantage over non-tech-savvy people.
 There is no denying that.

 Some of the FIRE blogs started a long time ago.
 And at that time, it was more complicated to start a blog without technical knowledge.
 I am sure that their programming skills were more than handy.

 And this is still an advantage today, even though it is becoming more accessible and more comfortable to blog.
-For instance, last month, there was a bug in one of my plugins.
-Instead of waiting for a long time for them to fix it, I looked myself into the code and found the bug.
-And then I fixed it and submitted the fix to the maintainers of the plugin.
+For instance, last month, there was a bug in one of the plugins I used.
+Instead of waiting a long time for them to fix it, I looked into the code and found the bug.
+And then, I fixed it and submitted the fix to the maintainers of the plugin.
 That way, it will directly be fixed in the next release.
 And it is already fixed for me.

 8. It is just a job!

-This last decade, people have started to make it look like software programming was the best job ever.
+This last decade, people have made it look like software programming was the best job ever.
 I do not think it is the case.

-Do not take me wrong; it is a great job, for me!
+Do not take me wrong; it is an excellent job for me!
 I do not think it is a job for everybody.
 And it is just a job.
 It is something you do for money to live.
 If you are lucky like me, it is also your passion.
 Tech is probably one of the industries that have the most passionate workers.
 But there are still a lot of them that only do that to earn an income.

-I do not think this job is any better or any more useful than any other job.
+I do not think this job is better or more useful than any other job.
 Every job is necessary.